geerlingguy/diet-raspbian/README.md

 # Diet Raspbian - Minimal Raspbian with Ansible

-**Note**: If you just want to use a premade copy of the Diet Raspbian image, you can download it directly from the [Midwestern Mac Files](http://files.midwesternmac.com/) site (under the 'Raspberry Pi Images' section).

-The `diet-raspbian` project aims to trim the fat of the default Raspbian image.
-I've looked into using other people's minimal Raspbian images, but they're usually out of date by days, weeks, or months, and they aren't built in an open/simple way.
+**Trim the fat from the default Raspbian image.**

+Many minimal Raspbian images are based on very old versions of Raspbian and aren't built in an open/simple way.

-Therefore `diet-raspbian` uses Ansible to take a system built with the official Raspbian image, and strip it of extraneous bits like default IDEs, languages, Wolfram, a window manager, etc. Why would this be helpful?
+Diet Raspbian uses Ansible to take a system built with the official Raspbian image, and strip it of extraneous bits like default IDEs, languages, Wolfram, a window manager, etc. Why?
 If you're running a Raspberry Pi as a small headless server (e.g. for home automation, a fun robot project, or in a clustered configuration), there's no need for all the extra cruft.

 ## Usage

+> You can skip all of these directions and **download a pre-generated Diet Raspbian image** directly from the [Midwestern Mac Files](http://files.midwesternmac.com/) site (under the 'Raspberry Pi Images' section).

 Everything should be done on your local host machine—nothing needs to be done on the Raspberry Pi itself!